Phoenix police say man shot ex-girlfriend before ambush

 Video from the scene shows another man coming outside holding a baby and a satchel.
 The man put the satchel on the ground and then laid down the infant, wrapped in a blanket, between the satchel and the front door.
 He raised his hands to surrender while backing away from the house.

-After that man was detained, other officers approached the doorway to get the baby, and the suspect fired more shots.
+After that man was detained, other officers approached the doorway to get the baby girl, and the suspect fired more shots.
 The police returned fire, which then led the suspect to barricade himself.
-Eight of the officers were wounded by bullets or shrapnel in that exchange, Williams said.
+Eight of the officers were wounded by ricocheting bullets or shrapnel in that exchange, Williams said.

 Police were able to get the baby to safety as a SWAT unit took over.

-The suspect remained barricaded for several hours and was later found dead inside the home.
-Police didn’t specify how he died.
+The suspect remained barricaded for several hours and was later found dead from a gunshot wound inside the home.

-They also found the suspect's ex-girlfriend, who had been shot and was critically injured.
-She died hours later, police said.
+Police also found the suspect's ex-girlfriend in the home.
+She had been shot and was critically injured, and she died hours later at a hospital, police said.
 Williams said the baby was believed to be the woman and suspect's child.
-The baby is now in state custody.
+She is now in state custody.

 The man who brought the baby outside suffered non-life-threatening injuries.
 Williams said he's a family member and is cooperating with police.